yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 </ul>

-This document describes how to configure the Kubernetes provider for YugabyteDB universes using the Yugabyte Platform.
+This document describes how to configure the Kubernetes provider for YugabyteDB universes using Yugabyte Platform.
 If no cloud providers are configured in the Yugabyte Platform console yet, the main Dashboard page highlights the need to configure at least one cloud provider, as per the following illustration:

 ![Configure Cloud Provider](/images/ee/configure-cloud-provider.png)

 ## Prerequisites

-### Kubernetes

-If you plan to run YugabyteDB universes on Kubernetes, all you need to provide in the Yugabyte Platform console is your Kubernetes provider credentials.
-The Yugabyte Platform uses those credentials to automatically provision and de-provision the pods that run Yugabyte.
+To run YugabyteDB universes on Kubernetes, all you need to provide in the Yugabyte Platform console is your Kubernetes provider credentials.
+Yugabyte Platform uses those credentials to automatically provision and de-provision the pods that run YugabyteDB.

 Before you install YugabyteDB on a Kubernetes cluster, perform the following: